Rico Stover bio (rico's curriculum)

 In 2005 Rico revealed a revolutionary new system for care of the fingernails for guitarists as featured in the Emergency Nail Kit (www.ricoguitarnails.com) and his book The Guitarist’s Guide to Fingernails.

 In 2012 Rico published his "Romance Variations" with a 25 page score and a 12 minute recording of the work.

-Rico Stover resides in the State of Washington and the country of Paraguay, composing, writing, publishing and performing.
+Rico Stover resides in the State of Washington, composing, writing, publishing and performing.
 He has appeared in guitar festivals in the USA, Canada, England, Italy, Mexico, Paraguay, Puerto Rico, Venezuela, Honduras, El Salvador and Costa Rica.

 As a guitarist, musicologist, composer and writer, Rico performs a variety of singular activities:

 Concerts of Latin American guitar music